Criminal record checks (DBS check)

 How often do I need a criminal records check?

-There is no defined period of validity for a criminal records check, but guidance issued by NHS Employers is clear that junior doctors in training do not need to secure a new criminal record check for every rotation:
+There is no defined period of validity for a criminal records check, but guidance issued by NHS Employers is clear that resident doctors in training do not need to secure a new criminal record check for every rotation:

 "Doctors on educationally-approved rotational training are regarded as being in continuous employment during the term of training and are therefore required to have a criminal record check, as a minimum, once every three years, rather than each time they change rotation."